Powered by

 The animal has also been spotted in Dachigam National Park and its surrounding orchards and farming lands in Srinagar.
 Their increase in number is becoming a point of concern.
 This threatens Hangul’s critical population in the region.
 Primarily as they share the same ecological habitat, with limited resources.

-Meanwhile, regional wildlife warden Kashmir Rashid Yahya Naqash said that a comprehensive study is underway on the resurfacing of the animal in valley parts.
-He added, they have already started a study on the wild boars but said the animal is not new to the valley habitat as it had its presence earlier as well.
+Meanwhile, regional wildlife warden Kashmir Rashid Yahya Naqash said that a comprehensive study is underway on the resurfacing of the animals in valley parts.
+He added, that they have already started a study on the wild boars but said the animal is not new to the valley habitat as it had its presence earlier as well.

 Naqash said that although they don’t have any census data on the animal available, he said that the wildlife department is already aware of its presence and damages caused by it, stating that with their growing population, they are moving out of their habitat in search of more food.

-“We have already awarded a study, and the final report is yet to come, whatever the recommendations of the study are, those will be taken forward, however, without any report, we cannot call for it’s vermin status and start shooting them to wipe them out”, he said.
+“We have already awarded a study, and the final report is yet to come, whatever the recommendations of the study are, those will be taken forward, however, without any report, we cannot call for its vermin status and start shooting them to wipe them out”, he said.

 People are not just worried at the appearance of wild boars, Jammu and Kashmir is a region with a predominantly Muslim population.
 And, the Islamic faith prohibits Muslims from eating pork, while many in the region believe that the mere sight of a pig offends their religious sensitivities.